At a Glance: The Bandwidth Problem

 Protect Your Performance

 You shouldn’t have to choose between your career and your health.
 By automating the how (Macros Tracking) and healing the why (Hypnosis), Mochi Zen allows you to stay in your “High-Performance Zone” without the burnout.
+The hypnosis side isn’t a gimmick, either: in a landmark meta-analysis, participants who added hypnotherapy to their weight-loss treatment lost roughly twice the weight of diet-only groups and maintained it at a two-year follow-up (Kirsch et al., 1995).

 Frequently Asked Questions (FAQ)